KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/metaphysics-symbol-key.md

   through form.

 Thus the inverse arc
-does not merely lack awareness.
+does not merely lack awareness,

-It inverts each register
+nor does it only distort
+a centropic original.

+Each inverse register
+is a structurally real mode
+of the inverse arc,
+expressing its own form
+of awareness-inversion
-according to its own structural mode.
+according to its placement.

 **Non-Awareness** properly names
 Nekron at **IL₅**,
 while the lower inverse strata
 are named by their corresponding
-inverted awareness-registers:
+inverse awareness-registers:

 - inverse conscious-awareness
 - inverse reflexive consciousness